inrialearninglab/ai4t/docs/2-Project-resources/2-Moocs-and-online-resources/2-3-SELFIE.de.md

 ## What for :

-To help Schools "assess where they stand with learning in the digital age" Selfie has been developped as a free & customisable self-evaluation tool.
+To help Schools "assess where they stand with learning in the digital age" Selfie has been developed as a free & customisable self-evaluation tool.
 Since its launch, this tool has been complemented by a range of new tools, resources and services that make SELFIE un a useful relay for the digital transformation.

 ### SELFIE for schools[^Selfie1]